MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

 You have now created a DLP policy that scans for IP addresses in emails and documents that are sent or shared in your organization.

+### Task 2 – Turn off the Send to Kindle feature that bypasses DLP policies

+Holly Dickson, Adatum's Microsoft 365 administrator, recently learned about a **Send to Kindle** feature in Microsoft 365 that lets you send Microsoft Word documents directly to your Kindle library in mere minutes.
+A transferred file can appear like a Kindle book with adjustable font sizes or like a printed document with fixed layouts so as to preserve your page-design formatting.
+The issue with this feature is that DLP policies don't take Word file sharing to Kindle into account, which in effect bypasses the DLP controls.
+Since Adatum won't be using this **Send to Kindle** feature, Holly wants to turn it off to avoid any possibility of users bypassing the company's DLP policies through this Kindle sharing feature.

+To turn off this setting, you must create a policy for Office apps in the Microsoft Intune admin center.
+In the policy that you create, you'll add the **Turn off Send to Kindle** configuration setting to the policy.
+Adding this setting to the policy effectively enables the setting once the policy is created.
+So once the policy is created, the **Send to Kindle** feature will be turned off and users will no longer be able to send Word documents to their Kindle library.

+**Note:** This issue is something that you should consider addressing in your real-world Microsoft 365 deployments.
+For more information on this **Send to Kindle** feature, see https://support.microsoft.com/en-us/office/send-to-kindle-a53d880d-9952-4bf1-abc5-6bce8db5a273.

+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

+2. In your Edge browser, locate the **Microsoft 365 admin center** tab.
+In the Microsoft 365 admin center's navigation pane, under the **Admin centers** group, select **Endpoint Manager**.

+3. In the **Microsoft Intune admin center**, select **Apps** in the navigation pane.

+4. On the **Apps | Overview** page, in the middle navigation pane, select **Policies for Office apps** under the **Policy** section.

+5. On the **Apps | Policies for Office apps** page, select the **Create** button.
+This initiates the wizard to create a new policy configuration.

+6. On the **Start with the basics** page, enter **Turn off Send to Kindle setting** in the **Name** field and then select **Next**.

+7. On the **Choose the scope** page, select the **This policy configuration applies to all users** option and then selet **Next**.

+8. On the **Configure Settings** page, the quickest way to locate this setting is to enter **Turn off Send to Kindle** in the **Search** field and then select **Enter**.
+This should display the **Turn off Send to Kindle** policy.
+Note the policy applies to Windows, Mac, and Web platforms, and to Microsoft Word.
+Select **Next**.

+9. On the **Review configuration and create** page, select the **Create** button.

+10. On the **Policy configuration created** page, selet **Done**.

+11.

+Click on Apps.
+Select Policies for Office apps.
+Click the Create button to create a new policy.
+Fill in the following details:
+Name: Provide a name for your new policy (required).
+Description: Optionally, add a description.
+Scope: Choose This policy configuration applies to all users.
+Groups: If applicable, select the group for this policy configuration.
+Configure settings: Select the Office policy that you want to apply.
+You can sort the provided list based on policy, platform, application, recommendation, and status.
+Review the configuration and click Create.
+The policy will be created and will appear in the table on the Policy configurations pane
 # Proceed to Lab 8 - Exercise 2